-Budgeted cost: £6,383 to be allocated...
+Budgeted cost: £6,099 to be allocated...

 Activity Evidence that supports this approach Challenge number(s) addressed Provision of high quality, structured 1:1 and small group interventions in Reading and Phonics to address gaps in pupil knowledge and accelerate progress; EYFS and KS1.
-Additional phonics and Reading sessions targeted at disadvantaged pupils, who require further phonics support. - SSP Little Wandle targeted interventions.
+Additional phonics and Reading sessions targeted at disadvantaged pupils, who require further phonics support. - SSP Little Wandle targeted interventions Catch Up and Keep Up.
 Additional phonics sessions for targeted phonic work. - Whole school CPD Phonics approaches have a strong evidence base indicating a positive impact on pupils, particularly from disadvantaged backgrounds.
 Targeted phonics interventions have been shown to be more effective when delivered as regular sessions over a period up to 12 weeks: Phonics / Toolkit Strand / Education Endowment Foundation / EEF 1,2,3 Nuffield Early Language Intervention (NELI) delivered to priority Pupil Premium children in Reception.
 Ensure staff are trained in EYFS to deliver NELI (Nuffield Early Language Intervention) to improve oral language, listening skills, narrative and vocabulary.
 Implementation of the programme for disadvantaged pupils who have relatively low spoken language skills.
 Oral language interventions can have a positive impact on pupils' language skills.
 Approaches that can focus on speaking, listening and a combination of the two show positive impacts on attainment: Oral language interventions/ EEF (educationendowmentfoundation.org.uk) Our data on entry typically shows that our children are significantly behind in the areas of understanding, speaking and listening and attention.
 Lockdown has exacerbated this and we are identifying an even greater need in our youngest children.
-4 Reading teachers targeting reading in KS1 to raise attainment and confidence.
-EEF (+5) Trained academic mentors provide intensive phonics and reading support 1:1 or in small groups to enable children to progress.
-1 Provision of school-based tuition and mentoring for pupils whose education has been most impacted by the pandemic.
-A significant proportion of the pupils who receive tutoring will be disadvantaged, including those who are high attainers.
-EEF (+4) Small group tuition is defined as one teacher or professional educator, working with two to six pupils together in a group.
-This arrangement enables the teacher to focus exclusively on a small number of learners.
-1,2
+4 Reading: teachers targeting reading in KS1 to raise attainment and confidence.
+Trained TA's provide intensive phonics and reading support 1:1 or in small groups to enable children to progress.
+1